aimrt.channel

 -

-Configuration for specific Channel backend
+Configuration for the specific Channel backend

 pub_topics_options